-Good interpersonal skills are essential in an engineering career.
+Good interpersonal skills are essential to a successful engineering career.

-The work of an engineer is not just technical; engineers frequently liaise with customers and work in multidisciplinary teams so good interpersonal skills are essential.
-If you have good interpersonal skills, they may set you apart from other candidates with similar technical expertise when you apply for job vacancies.
+The work of an engineer is not just technical; engineers frequently liaise with customers and work in multidisciplinary teams so strong interpersonal skills are essential.
+They’re important because such a skill set may help set you apart from other candidates with similar technical expertise when you apply for job vacancies.

 Interpersonal skills are about working with and relating to other people.
 They include;

 To identify your interpersonal skills, you should think about times when you have effectively used them, for example, dealing with an angry customer or obtaining a colleagues agreement.
 You could ask people you know to list your strengths and weaknesses to see if there are any consistencies in their answers.